FAQ - Clutch

 Flywheel

 The flywheel is one side of the vice.
 It is a big metal disc that bolts directly to the crankshaft.
-Its role is to:
+Its role is to:• Provide a flat clamping surface for the clutch plate to match.

 • Keep momentum.
 It is a heavy mass that keeps turning the crank.